CloveTwilight3/JailPlugin/README.md

 ## Installation

 1. Download the latest release of **JailPlugin** from the [Releases](https://github.com/mazeymoos0022/jailplugin/releases) page.
+2. Download and install the required [CloveLib](https://github.com/mazeymoos0022/clovelib/releases) library.
-2. Place the `.jar` file into your server's `plugins` folder.
+3. Place the `.jar` files into your server's `plugins` folder.
-3. Restart your server to load the plugin.
+4. Restart your server to load the plugins.
-4. Use `/jailhelp` to get started with configuring and using the plugin.
+5. Use `/jailhelp` to get started with configuring and using the plugin.

 ---